JadenStrudwick/CompressedGameNotation/README.md

 2) Do not attempt this technique

 It seems very difficult to implement a ANS coder, for possibly no gain.
 I think I will not attempt this technique.

+### 3rd of Feburary 2024

+Need to optimise the opening huffman encoding further.

+1) See what Openings are most common (seems like only 512 openings can cover ~90% of games, which means 9 bits per opening)
+2) Add code that allows for the number of openings to be changed (1-12)

+I think I will use the dataset of openings and import that back into the library.
+So the tsvs yields the common openings, and then I use those instead of all the tsvs.

+I just finished the refactor to use the txt file.
+I now need a way to using the CLI to change the parameters of the opening huffman benchmarks.
+After that I also need to go back and refactor the opening huffman stuff to make sure its all clear.
+Maybe remove the tsv files and intermediate python stuff I did (after at least commiting it once?)